 The KPI defines how we’ll measure the goal.
 Eg the KPI could be “the number of successful applications” or “the average profit per order”.

 Finally, the duration is how long you expect the test to run.
 It’s important to calculate this in advance – then stick to it.
 Eg the duration may be “2 weeks”.

 This hypothesis framework isn’t limited to A/B tests on your website – it can apply anywhere: to your advertising creative and channels, even to your SEO, product and pricing strategy.

-Any change and any experience can be optimised – and to do that effectively requires a data-driven and controlled framework like this.
+Any change and any experience can be optimized – and to do that effectively requires a data-driven and controlled framework like this.

 Don’t forget – you can download printable versions of the hypothesis framework here.